olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 This day went similar to [day five](#day-five).
 That's good!
 Day seven also feels a bit like a milestone.
 I'm not celebrating anything until the end though.

 ### Day eight
-- arrived around 20:00
+Arrived around 20:00 in the evening.
-- had too much to heat before going
+I'd had too much to eat for dinner and clearly payed for that when running.

-- walked for longer during my breaks and ran for five minutes less than usual
-- not good, I will get back stronger!
+I had slightly longer breaks of walking than
+I usually do and ran for 2x 10 and 1x 5, which
+is 5 minutes less than the other days.
+I'm not feeling too bad about it, but I do want to return stronger next time!

+## Day nine
+This evening was spent working on my bike.
+That is fixing it, not riding.
+Being a hopeless amateur bike mechanic is fun sometimes, but usually takes a lot of time.

+I also ate a lot of liquorice and drank a liter of chocolate milk while making dinner.
+IProbably shouldn't mention this since I'm sort of documenting exercise, but I feel it feels a bit wrong to leave out.

+## Day ten
+- arrived around 18:00
+- ran for 3x 10 minutes!
+Great
+- took of the plasters earlier in the day because everything looked fine and unfortunately one of the blisters flared up again.
+- I feeling stuff was tough when I was there, but looking back at it now (~3 hours later) I feel like time flew by relatively quickly